American History Go Fish Game with History Booklet

 This booklet provides the teacher with a wide variety of games to teach American history to kids in a one-on-one setting, in a family with kids of different ages, or in classrooms with 40 students.
 It also includes history explanations for all 48 American History Go Fish Games.
 It is meant to be used with the Classical Historian American Go Fish Game or the American History Memory Game.

-Category Description for The Classical Historian Programs
+Category Description for Classical Historian American History

 Details